katherinel09/sp2021-asg1-secchat/README.md

 Client:

 - The client is able to register a new account through a username and password.
-The max length for usernames and passwords is 20 characters.
+User names have a minium of three characters and passwords a minimum of six characters, to enforce users to opt for a password that is hard to get by a brute force attack.
+There is no set maximum for either the password of username.
+The only limitation is that both the username and password must fit in one message (_whose maximum is 256 characters_).
+It is possible to have a 200 character username and a 30 character password.
-- The client can only login to an account if he/she uses the associated password
+- The client can only login to an account if he/she uses the associated password.
-- The client can exit by logging out from the server.
-This also terminates the client program
++ The client can exit by logging out from the server.
+This also terminates the client program.
+	A logout command is not yet implemented.
+You log out by closing the chat client.
-- When a user joins the server, all public messages previously are displayed as well as private messages sent for the recipient
++ When a user joins the server, all public messages previously are displayed as well as private messages sent for the recipient
+	This one is not yet implemented, but we plan to.
-- The client can send public messages to all users and private messages to a specified users
++ The client can send public messages to all users and private messages to a specified users As of now, only the public messages are supported.
-- Messages are displayed to the client with a timestamp, author, and recipient (for private messages)
+- Messages are displayed to the client with a timestamp and author
-- Duplicate usernames are not allowed on the server
++ Duplicate usernames are not allowed on the server Our server does not check for this, yet.
-- The maximum length for messages is 500 characters on the server
++ The maximum length for messages is 500 characters on the server 256 characters, as of now, but we plan to expand this to 512, since 256 characters is annoying when sending larger messages.
-- Can provide a list of logged in users at a client's request
++ Can provide a list of logged in users at a client's request This one is not yet implemented.
 - Messages are displayed to the intended client(s) immediately

 Server:

 - The server program supports all the functionality needed to provide the aforementioned client features
-- No more than 20 simultaneous connections are allowed
+- No more than 16 simultaneous connections are allowed
 - The server program takes care of all necessary storage for security

 #### Nonfunctional program requirements

 In addition to several functional requirements, our program also meets a set of nonfunctional requirements.
+	+ This is our plan.
+This is not yet implemented.
+We could deviate from this plan, given that there are more ways to secure a connection.

 In particular:
 1. Permanent state information is stored on a server-side database named chat.db, which can be retrieved by the client as needed.